 An alternative method is to use an intermediate CA. In this case, the root CA signs the intermediate CA. The intermediate CA can then sign any number of other intermediate CAs, and the final one signs the server certificate.
 This is referred to as a chained certificate.

 If you are using intermediate CAs in a chained certificate, the root CA is installed on the client, and the server certificate is installed on the server.
 During the SSL handshake, clients must be able to verify the entire chain of intermediate certificates between the root CA and the server certificate, so they must be able to access all the intermediate certificates.

 There are two main ways of achieving this.
-In older versions of SUSE Manager, by default, all the intermediate CAs are installed on the client.
+In SUSE Manager, by default, all the intermediate CAs are installed on the client.
 However, you could also configure your services on the server to provide them to the client.
 In this case, during the SSL handshake, the server presents the server certificate as well as all the intermediate CAs.
-This mechanims is used now as the new default configuration.